 The virtual DOM is the core feature of React which makes it unique and powerful amongst the other libraries and frameworks as it has the capabilities to cater for the fastest performance and better user interactivity.

 DOM vs. Virtual DOM

 Virtual DOM has some shared similarities with the DOM.
 Except that Virtual DOM is lighter and faster to render than the real one.
 Virtual DOM is best paired with React because of diffing algorithm and it isn’t drawn onscreen compared to the real DOM.

 If you need more power and flexibility in accessing the particular DOM (such as getting the DOM’s position or getting its coordinates), then React provides an escape hatch for you to use and this is through the use of “Refs”.
 Refs are the best use when you wanted to get all the properties of the specific DOM within the component you’re trying to access.
 One use case for this is when you wanted to apply animations and you want to use all the properties the DOM has to fully implement the animation you’re trying to achieve.
-Here’s the sample code snippet for you to play around if you wanted to use it (according to official docs)
+Here’s the sample code snippet for you to play around with if you wanted to use it (according to official docs)